slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'In individuals, insanity is rare; but in groups, parties, nations and epochs, it is the rule.' -- Friedrich Nietzsche*

-> *'Never attribute to malice that which can be adequately explained by neglect.' -- Hanlon’s Razor*

 > *'And those who were seen dancing were thought to be insane by those who could not hear the music.' -- Friedrich Nietzsche*

 > *'Common sense is the collection of prejudices acquired by age eighteen.'*

 > *'Gold rushes make the shovel sellers rich, not the gold seekers.'*

+> *'Just because people tell you it can’t be done, that doesn’t necessarily mean that it can’t be done.
+It just means that they can’t do it.' -- Anders Hejlsberg*

-### What is stupidity and how to deceive it?
+### On stupidity

 > *'Stupidity is overlooking or dismissing crucial information.' -- Adam Robinson*